mickey-cyberkid/RadioTherapySuite-Desktop/README.md

 # RadioTherapySuite-Desktop
-An Application Suite for Radio Therapy Treatment Planning and Quality Assurance
+An Application Suite for Radiotherapy Treatment Planning and Quality Assurance